- Why Southern Title?

 The extensive audit, conducted by Security Compliance Associations, demonstrates the company’s commitment to compliance and data security, its adherence to ALTA Best Practices Pillar 3 and applicable Gramm-Leach-Bliley Act (GLBA) and Federal Trade Commission (FTC) requirements.
 In addition, the certification illustrates the company’s preparation for lender or regulator audits required by the Dodd-Frank Wall Street Reform Act of 2010.

 With added requirements to protect the privacy of buyers and sellers throughout the real estate transaction, Southern Title has expanded its technology department and is vigilant about securing its customer’s personal, private information.
-Southern Title has spent the last three years developing policies and procedures that comply with the strict new standards for title companies as well as the Best Practices requirements for lender approval.
+Southern Title has spent the last three years developing policies and procedures that comply with the strict new standards for title insurance companies as well as the Best Practices requirements for lender approval.